 Internal service funds are used to account for the operations of self-sustaining agencies rendering services to other agencies of the Metropolitan Government on a cost reimbursement basis.
-These services included fleet management, information systems, radio maintenance, insurance, postal services, treasury management, general services and printing.
+These services included fleet management, information systems, radio maintenance, insurance, treasury management and printing.